 Home Canned Tomato Soup

-8 quarts tomatoes, cored and chopped (fill an 8-cup glass measuring cup four times.
+8 quarts tomatoes, cored and chopped (Fill an 8-cup glass measuring cup four times.
 According to my research, 1 quart = about 3 pounds tomatoes.
 So 8 quarts = 24 pounds.)

 5 cups pureed onion